monkeydevtools/treepath-python/README.md

 # Solar System Json Document

 The examples shown in this README use the following json document.
 It describes our solar system.
+Click to expand.
 <details><summary>solar_system = {...}</summary>
 <p>